Hahiii/connect-four/README.md

 This project uses vanilla JavaScript, CSS and HTML.

 ## Running the project
-To play the game, either use the live demo or clone the repo and then run it on a local server.
+Clone the repository,  then as there are no dependencies, you can straight away run local host like: python -m http.server 1234
+The local server will be then running on localhost:1234